 If you are inter-railing, most tickets accommodate the impulsive traveler.
 You can jump a train to a random spot on the map.
 Or, follow some new friends in a fresh direction.
 Either way, plan less on your next trip around Europe and embrace the fun and adaptable spirit of travel.

-Bring an IPhone
+Bring an iPhone

 Next time traveling Europe, I would be sure to bring a smartphone.
 The internet is a global phenomenon for a reason – all about connection.
 Connecting is important when traveling.
-Connecting to home, connecting to friends, connecting to the culture, the people, the experience.
+Connecting to home, connecting with friends, connecting to the culture, the people, the experience.
 Along with the right mindset, the internet can aid these fundamental connections.

 The importance of contacting people you miss should not be underestimated.
 Similarly, the ability to interact with places and fellow travelers is significant.
 A smartphone allows you to book hostels as you go, or find a place to stay at the last minute.
 It lets you know which new friends are nearby and gives you the tools to find a fresh place, people, and perspectives.

 So, bringing a smartphone is on my list of things to do differently.
-But on other people’s ‘use IPhone less’ might be a resolution.
+But on other people’s ‘use iPhone less’ might be a resolution.
 It is a tricky debate – ultimately, you should just find the right balance for you.